diamonddudetcg/Disco-Inferno/docs/about.md

 It is loosely based on the MTG fanmade format [Penny Dreadful](http://www.pennydreadfulmagic.com)

 Since we don't have something like Magic Online that allows really good cards to be insanely cheap and have to rely on TCGPlayer prices, we had to settle for a higher price point than they do.
 After a lot of tinkering, we settled for $0.50 as the cutoff point.
-This means, everything that is $0.50 or cheaper at the start of the month becomes legal for the rest of the month, and everything that isn't becomes illegal.
+This means, everything that is $0.50 or cheaper when the banlist is generated will remain legal until the next banlist.

+There are three instances where a banlist will be generated:

+* A new official TCG banlist is released
+* A new TCG product is released
+* The first day of a month (only if no banlist has been generated in at least a week)

 The monthly cutoff points are something other budget formats did not have, and they allow for a clear cut definition of what is legal and what isn't.
 While they leave less flexibility to the deckbuilder, they make tournaments easier to organize.